-The College will consider granting a posthumous credential (certificate, diploma or degree), provided the following:
+The College will consider granting a posthumous credential (certificate, diploma or College degree), provided the following:

-- Student is enrolled in the final semester of their program and in the opinion of the program faculty, had a high likelihood of achieving the credential being sought. - Exceptions to the eligibility criteria may be made at the discretion of the Registrar or the Sr. Vice-President, Academic.
+- Student is enrolled in the final semester of their program and in the opinion of the program faculty, had a high likelihood of achieving the credential being sought. - Exceptions may be made at the discretion of the Registrar and the Sr. Vice-President, Academic.
 The student's financial account with the College must be in good standing.